 • An initial challenge for IFSS was ensuring that referrals were made from childcare teams appropriately.
 In order to rectify this, staff from IFSS now meet regularly with childcare teams to raise awareness and ensure a steady flow of referrals to the service.

-Prevent homelessness for people who are alcohol and drug young people including care leavers dependent, victims of dome stic violen ce, ex-offen ders and Progress Outcome •
+4. Prevent homelessness for people who are alcohol and drug dependent, victims of domestic violence, ex-offenders and young people including care leavers